Inotrandom/Dyver/README.md

 Dyver is a set of applications specifically tailored to the operation of an ROV.
 It contains both a topside user interface as well as robot client software.

 ### Topside
 Dyver Topside (target `DyverTopside`) is your go-to command center for all of your ROVs.
-It can recieve telemetry, send instructions, and stream camera data from any robot running the Dyver Robot.
+It can recieve telemetry, send instructions, and stream camera data from any robot running the Dyver Robot daemon.

 ### Robot
 Dyver Robot (target `DyverRobot`) will communicate with topside, manage sensors, and perform general flight controller tasks.
 It is important to note that the Dyver Robot application **is not a driver for a flight controller.** It is designed to run on what would traditionally be a companion computer, and uses an external IMU.